MarkFChavez/markjoelchavez.com/src/pages/procs-lambdas/index.md

 a_proc # hello
 ```

-With the above example, calling `return` from inside the proc causes an actual return from the
-method itself.

-### Returning in a Lambda

 I must say that personally, a `return` statement in lambda works intuitively with how I understand
 Ruby.
 The `return` statement only works locally inside the lambda itself and does not affect the